mgifford/airtime2/README.md

 # Meeting Airtime & Participation Analyzer

 Static, client-side tool to analyze participation in online meetings using Zoom or Microsoft Teams VTT transcripts.
 Runs entirely in the browser and can be hosted on GitHub Pages without any backend.
+[Check out the demo](https://mgifford.github.io/airtime2/).

 ## Features

 - Upload, drag-and-drop, or paste a `.vtt` transcript.
-- Parse speaker turns and merge consecutive utterances from the same speaker.
+- Parse speaker turns and merge consecutive messages from the same speaker.
 - Compute per-speaker metrics:
   - Word count
   - Speaking time (minutes)